qlkube/qlkube/README.md

 ### Quickstart

 qlkube is designed to be run inside the kubernetes cluster.
-The included [quickstart.yaml](deployments/quickstart.yaml) manifest should get you started
+The included [quickstart.yaml](deployments/quickstart.yaml) manifest should get you started:

 ```
 kubectl apply -f deployments/quickstart.yaml